MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_creategeometryshaderwithstreamoutput.md

  A handle to the display device (graphics context).

-#### - hRTShader [in]
+#### - pCreateGeometryWithShaderOutput [in]

- A handle to the geometry shader with stream output that the driver should use when it calls back into the Direct3D runtime.
+ A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d11ddiarg_creategeometryshaderwithstreamoutput.md">D3D11DDIARG_CREATEGEOMETRYSHADERWITHSTREAMOUTPUT</a> structure that describes the parameters that the user-mode display driver uses to create a geometry shader with stream output.

 #### - hShader [in]